Entanglion/entanglion-spoe/README.md

 - The quantum event stack is depleated

 When the game ends, the player whose fleet has the higher quantum power is the winner.
 In case players' fleets have the same quantum power, the game ends in a draw.

+Development Notes:
+CNOT rules clarification - related to Centarious Reminder text for SWAP when outside of Entanglion Potential Name changes to the Turn actions?
+Should the bespoke probes for each player be modified in size?
+This way, they are less likely to be shuffled in with the other engine tiles.

 # Contributors
 Entanglion: Space Pirates was designed by Justin D Weisz, Maryam Ashoori, Kent Fung, Patrick Watson, Prabhat M Reddy, and Rachel Ostrand.